 Who offers live funeral streaming services?

 As it's a relatively new space there aren't many official streaming services.
-Two services that we found with a quick search were:
+Three services that we found with a quick search were:

 - One Room Streaming.
 A video recording platform designed specifically for churches and funeral homes.

 - Tobin Brothers Funerals.
 A funeral home who also offers webcasting services to its customers.